Thomas Chandler Haliburton

-Thomas Chandler Haliburton (17 December 1796 – 27 August 1865) was a Nova Scotian politician, judge, and author.
-He made an important political contribution to the state of Nova Scotia before its entry into Confederation of Canada.
-He was the first international best-selling author of fiction from what is now Canada.
-In 1856, he immigrated to England, where he served as a Conservative Member of Parliament.
+Thomas Chandler Haliburton (17 December 1796 – 27 August 1865) was a Nova Scotian politician, judge, and author who was the first international best-selling fiction author from what is now Canada, and who served as a Conservative Member of Parliament in England.
 He was the father of the British civil servant Lord Haliburton and of the anthropologist Robert Grant Haliburton.

 Life

-On 17 December 1796, Thomas Chandler Haliburton was born in Windsor, Nova Scotia, to William Hersey Otis Haliburton, a lawyer, judge and political figure, and Lucy Chandler Grant.
+Thomas Chandler Haliburton was born on 17 December 1796, in Windsor, Nova Scotia, to William Hersey Otis Haliburton, a judge and politician, and Lucy Chandler Grant.
 His mother died when he was a small child.
 When Thomas was seven, his father married Susanna Davis, the daughter of Michael Francklin, who had been Nova Scotia's Lieutenant Governor.
-He attended University of King's College in Windsor, from which he graduated in 1815.
-Later he became a lawyer and opened a practice in Annapolis Royal, the former capital of the colony.
+He attended University of King's College in Windsor, from which he graduated in 1815 to become a lawyer who practiced at Annapolis Royal.

-Haliburton attained distinction as a local businessman and as a judge, but his greatest fame came from his published writings.
-He wrote a number of books on history, politics, and farm improvement.
-He first rose to international fame with his Clockmaker serial, which first appeared in the Novascotian and was later published as a book throughout the British Empire, as popular light reading.
-The work recounted the humorous adventures of the main character, Sam Slick.

-In 1816, Haliburton married Lousia Nevill, daughter of Captain Laurence Neville, of the Eighth Light Dragoons.

 Between 1826 and 1829, Haliburton represented Annapolis County in the Nova Scotia House of Assembly.

+Haliburton's fame came from his writings on history, politics, farm improvement, and from his The Clockmaker serial, which first appeared in the Novascotian and was published throughout the British Empire, that described the humorous adventures of Sam Slick.